Takaharayuuki/freemarket_sample_60a_nagoya/README.md

 ### Association
-- has_many :images
+- has_many :images, dependent: :destroy
-- has_many :comments
+- has_many :comments, dependent: :destroy
-- has_many :likes
+- has_many :likes, dependent: :destroy
 - has_many :categories
 - belongs_to :user
 - belongs_to :status